roman-milk/roman-milk.github.io/teacher-is-mistaken.md

   She wondered what her fate might be, as nothing more than an object owned by an arrogant young man.
 She had no doubt he would make full use of her.
 As a sex object she had no say in how she was to be used, and would have to accept it.

   She sighed deeply with satisfaction, and fell asleep.
-Report_Story #1